Ideological bias on Wikipedia: Jimmy Wales

 In 2006, Wikipedia co-founder Jimmy Wales said:

 The Wikipedia community is very diverse, from liberal to conservative to libertarian and beyond.
 If averages mattered, and due to the nature of the wiki software (no voting) they almost certainly don't, I would say that the Wikipedia community is slightly more liberal than the U.S. population on average, because we are global and the international community of English speakers is slightly more liberal than the U.S. population.
 There are no data or surveys to back that.

 In 2007, Wales said that claims of liberal bias on Wikipedia "are not supported by the facts".

-During the Gamergate controversy in 2014, in response to an email from a computer science student claiming that Wikipedia has a "complete lack of any sort of attempt at neutrality regarding Gamergate", Wales allegedly wrote, "It is very difficult for me to buy into the notion that gamergate is 'really about ethics in journalism' when every single experience I have personally had with it involved pro-gg people insulting, threatening, doxxing, etc.", and that the movement "has been permanently tarnished and highjacked by a handful of people who are not what you would hope".
+During the Gamergate controversy in 2014, in response to an email from a computer science student claiming that Wikipedia has a "complete lack of any sort of attempt at neutrality regarding Gamergate", Wales allegedly wrote, "It is very difficult for me to buy into the notion that gamergate is 'really about ethics in journalism' when every single experience I have personally had with it involved pro-gg people insulting, threatening, doxxing, etc.", and that the movement "has been permanently tarnished and highjacked[sic] by a handful of people who are not what you would hope".
 Wales defended his comments in response to backlash from supporters of Gamergate, saying that, "it isn't about what I believe.
 Gg is famous for harassment.
 Stop and think about why."

-In a 2023 interview with Lex Fridman, when asked if Wikipedia has a left-leaning bias, Wales said that:

-Yeah, so I don't think so, not broadly.
-And I think you can always point to specific entries and talk about specific biases, but that's part of the process of Wikipedia.
-Anyone can come and challenge and to go on about that.
-But I see fairly often on Twitter, some quite extreme accusations of bias.
-And I think actually I don't see it.
-I don't buy that.
-And if you ask people for an example, they normally struggle and depending on who they are and what it's about.
-So it's certainly true that some people who have quite fringe viewpoints and who knows the full rush of history in 500 years, they might be considered to be pathbreaking geniuses.
-But at the moment, quite fringe views.
-And they're just unhappy that Wikipedia doesn't report on their fringe views as being mainstream.
-And that, by the way, goes across all kinds of fields.